Privatized Banking – Life Insurance Loans and Why We Use Them

 Why “Paying Interest to Use My Own Money” Is a Myth

 This statement comes from a slight misunderstanding.
 With a life insurance loan, you’re not using your own money.
-Rather, you’re borrowing the life insurance company’s funds.
-When you use the life insurance company’s money, you pay interest to them for the use of their capital.
+Instead, you’re borrowing the life insurance company’s funds.
+When you use the life insurance company’s money, you pay them interest to use their capital.
 The interest accrues, adding to the loan balance, if not paid back.
+Meanwhile, your own money—your cash value—continues to grow, earning uninterrupted compound interest.

 Remember the principle: